MattisLind/alfaskop_emu/Utils/SDLCBridge/README.md

 ![Informer 213](https://i.imgur.com/M9zcy7E.png)

 ## VTAM configuration
-I use the  TK4- MVS dirstribuition as the basis for all experimentation.
+I use the TK4- MVS distribution as the basis for all experimentation.
 But the existing configuration of VTAM in TK4- is more complex than necessary, possibly to include a number of features avaiable in the comm3705 code of Hercules.
 First it defines remote 3705 nodes.
 Something that is not really necessary and secondly it also add a Switched SNA Major Node configuration.
 To have an as simple VTAM configuration I have been trying to create a config with one single channel attached local 3705 communictation controller and one single terminal attached (through a 3274 or similar).

 So the steps are: